JingwenShi123/Talking-Clock-Team-5/README.md

 **11. Date Display**: Show the local date and day of the week, helping users quickly access date information.
 **12. Alarm Functionality**: Provide users with the ability to set alarms, allowing them to independently pause music or ringtone.
 **13. Music**: We altered different musics to find the best one for the alarm, not only serving as a reminder but also provide a delightful wake-up (reminder) service, pleasing to the ear for customers.
+**14. Diverse Selection**: We offer our customers a wide array of choices for countdown alert ringtones, allowing them to customize their settings based on individual needs and preferences.

 ## Technical documentation and reflection
 ### Code

 ### Audio Recording
 **1. Speech Rate**: Maintain a roughly consistent pace for each individual word, particularly with numbers, to avoid variations in speed that can result in unclear English voice time announcements.